civi-social/civi-protocol/docs/primary-design-philosophies.md

 # Some Principles To Explore

-## Not Everything Has To Be Digital

-Whether its verification/ polling, or other things, not everything in this protocol needs to be digital.
+- **Not Everything Has To Be Digital**: Whether its verification/ polling, or other things, not everything in this protocol needs to be digital.
 Trust has to be assigned somewhere, and super complicated digital solutions won't necessarily gain everyone's trust.

-## Should "content" be automated?

-Should most "content" on the protocol be generated from verified sources like legislation sites?
+- **Should "content" be automated?**: Should most "content" on the protocol be generated from verified sources like legislation sites?

 # Prior Art To Explore